sokkerstar123/Capstone/README.md

 ![Human Evaluation](images/human_evaluation.png)

-Our group conducted a human evaluation of the four models below.
+Our group conducted a human evaluation of the six models below.

 1. Bart-large-cnn
 2. RAG (with bart-large-cnn)
 3. RAG (with flan-t5-large)
 4. RAG (with Knowledge Distillation)
+5. Gpt-oss-20b (via OpenRouter api)
-5. Human
+6. Human

-To compare how well the four models could summarize, our team randomly sampled 30 YouTube videos to watch.
+To compare how well the six models could summarize, our team randomly sampled 30 YouTube videos to watch.
 The 30 videos are in the same domain, technical tutorials, and are from the same youtube-transcriptions dataset but not in the training data.
 Then for each of the 30 videos we wrote a summary of the video.
-From there we scored the four summaries for each video on informativeness, quality, and relevance.
+From there we scored the six summaries for each video on informativeness, quality, and relevance.
 The scores were on a scale of 1 (poor) to 5 (excellent) and their definitions are below.

 1. Informativeness: How much important information does the summary convey?
 2. Quality: Is the summary clear, well-written, and complete overall?